jackfranklin/react-fundamentals-2019-workshop/README.md

-Welcome to the Aigenpulse JS workshop :)
+Welcome to the React Fundamentals workshop

 To get started, clone this repository.